Vivian Kong: Education

-Sports Career
+Career

+Fencing

 Kong competed in the 2016 Rio de Janeiro Olympic Games and the 2020 Tokyo Olympic Games.
 She became the first fencer from Hong Kong to win a World Cup title when she won the FIE Women's Épée World Cup in Havana, Cuba in January 2019.

 Kong won one of the bronze medals in the Women's épée at the 2022 World Fencing Championships held in Cairo, Egypt.

 In the women's épée event at the 2024 Paris Olympic Games, Kong defeated Olena Kryvytska in the quarterfinals and Nelli Differt in the semifinals.
 In the finals, she overcame a 1–7 deficit against Auriane Mallo to win 13–12, securing Hong Kong's third-ever Olympic gold medal.
 She was the first Hong Kong athlete to win a gold medal at the 2024 Olympics.

 On 4 August 2024, Kong announced on Instagram that she would retire from professional fencing and stated that she looks forward to pursuing a "new career".
 On 6 August, a Facebook post by Raymond Tam announced that Kong would join the Hong Kong Jockey Club to promote sports development.

-Hong Kong legislative council campaign (2025–present)
+Politics

 On 3 November 2025, Kong filed her candidacy for the Legislative Council for the Tourism Functional Constituency seat in the 2025 elections, one of 12 functional constituencies in the legislature that allow people with the right of abode in a foreign country to take office.
 She also announced she had applied to renounce her Canadian passport.

-Impact

-Following Kong's and Cheung Ka Long's gold-medal victories at the 2024 Olympic Games, fencing schools in Hong Kong reported a significant increase in public interest.
-This was predominantly driven by parents seeking opportunities for their children, though a portion of enquiries also came from adults.
+She won the Legislative Council election through Tourism functional constituency with 131 votes in December 2025.